 - Anxiety.
 Chronic health conditions can be frightening given their unpredictable nature and impact on wellbeing.
 As such, it is common to feel anxious when thinking about ill health or when addressing health issues.
 Worry may become all-consuming, as you try to plan and prevent future health problems.
-As well, anxiety can be triggered by things that remind you of difficult past experiences – for example, your heart might race as you wait in your doctors reception.
+Also, anxiety can be triggered by things that remind you of difficult past experiences – for example, your heart might race as you wait at your doctor’s reception.
 This can lead to avoidance of certain situations or things that trigger your anxiety – for example, you may avoid ringing the doctor’s clinic.

 - Learnt helplessness and feeling overwhelmed.
-You may fear taking on too much and worsening your health, and therefore cut back on activities or social outings.
+You may fear taking on too much and worsening your health and therefore cut back on activities or social outings.
 For example, you may decide to drop one of your hobbies to reduce perceived pressure.
 However, the more we avoid things in life, the more we lose confidence in our abilities.
 This creates a vicious cycle, as reduced confidence can lead to avoidant behaviours.
-As well, if you are knocked off your feet due to illness, you may become susceptible to “learnt helpless”; giving up on trying activities/tasks, due to the reoccurring experience of being helpless (as a result of illness).
+As well, if you are knocked off your feet due to illness, you may become susceptible to “learnt helplessness”, giving up on trying activities/tasks, due to the reoccurring experience of being helpless (because of illness).

 - Grief.
 Contrary to popular belief, grief does not occur in clear, defined stages.
 Everyone experiences grief differently, and any type of loss can trigger a grief response.
-Chronic health conditions can lead to a number of losses and associated grief.
-Grief involves many different emotions and stages, including anger, sadness, bargaining, denial and acceptance.
-For example, it is common to feel angry and believe it is “unfair” you have been burdened with ill health.
+Chronic health conditions can lead to several losses and associated grief.
+Grief involves many different emotions and stages, including anger, sadness, bargaining, denial, and acceptance.
+For example, it is common to feel angry and believe it is “unfair” that you have been burdened with ill health.

 - Chronic health issues can affect your self-esteem and confidence.
 You may feel part of your identity is missing, due to a change in focus and roles.
 For example, you may have stepped back from work or reduced the amount you do as a parent.
 As a result, you may feel devalued and unimportant.